Inherited Craziness

 3. Margaret Wilton b.
 1891 D Quarter in POPLAR Volume 01C Page 588

 Then George Wilton died with age estimated as 30, in 1892 S Quarter in POPLAR Volume 01C Page 356.
-What happened to Susan, I'm unsure.
+I can find no record to explain what happened to Susan, but I think it reasonable to assume she also died.

 Walter White and Florence Mary Parsonage